Blankeos/solid-hop/README.md

 ## Tech Stack:

-Modern and bleeding edge by default.
-Good luck lol.
-Can always swap it out with Node and Prettier.

 1. Vike + Hono - For SSR + Your own Server.
 2. SolidJS
-3. Bun
+3. Bun (Can swap this with Node easily if you want).
-4. Tools: ESLint, Biome
+4. Tools: ESLint, Prettier

 ## Quick Start